great-lakes-ai-lab/GreatLakes-TempSensors/README.md

 Contributions to this project are welcome!
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute effectively.

 ## Project Milestones
-We've set several milestones to organize the progress of the project:
+We've set several [Milestones](https://github.com/CIGLR-ai-lab/GreatLakes-TempSensors/milestones) to organize the progress of the project, including a review of the literature and other resources, data preparation and visualization, model training and runing, analysis and site recommendation, reporting and documentation, and final presentation.
-- Data Preparation and Visualization
-- Model Training and Tuning
-- Analysis and Site Recommendation
-- Reporting and Documentation

 The detailed timeline is available under the repository's [Projects](https://github.com/CIGLR-ai-lab/GreatLakes-TempSensors/projects) tab.